 Furniture inspired by nature which combines innovative design with traditional techniques, using local materials such as clay and cane.
 The project is based on three pillars: environmental sustainability, local context, and the innovation of traditional design featuring local resources.

-Gustavino is a 3D printed modular wine holder which can expand according to the space available and the number of bottles.
-It is made through the recycling of plastic packaging, creating a circular economy, where this waste – which is normally regarded as hard to process, can be regenerated and put back into use.
+Gustavino is a 3D printed modular wine rack which can expand according to the space available and the number of bottles.
+The aim is to use the Precious Plastic machines to develop a new version using pos-consumer plastic packagings which are hard to recycle, creating then a circular economy.

 The LikeCork brand combines the Portuguese adventurous spirit and respect for nature with innovative organic and eco-friendly products.
 Uses predominantly cork, for the richness of its properties, its quality and the comfort that it provides.